 Why Trans Awareness Week Is Important

-A Trans Awareness Vacuum
+I Grew Up In A Trans Awareness Vacuum

 I didn’t know what trans was.
 I certainly wasn't aware of any trans people.
 And growing up as an only child in an isolated, rural English village I had no positive trans role models at all.
 None.